paldhous/ucb/2015/dataviz/md_raw/index_raw.md

 ### Weekly schedule

-We will meet in **?????** on Thursdays from 9.30am - 12.30pm.
-Your instructor, [**Peter Aldhous**](http://www.peteraldhous.com/), will maintain office hours in **B1** from 2.00pm - 5.00pm, following each class.
+We will meet in **142/Library NG ** on Thursdays from 9.30am - 12.30pm.
+Your instructor, [**Peter Aldhous**](http://www.peteraldhous.com/), will maintain office hours in **B1** from 1.30pm - 5.00pm, following each class.
 You are encouraged to arrange appointments to discuss your work.

 Class time will also be scheduled for each of you to critique and lead class discussion of a recently published news graphic/interactive.

  - ####**Aug.
 27:**	[**What is data?**](week1.html)
 Categorical and continuous variables; basic operations for interviewing a dataset; sampling and margins of error; plotting and summarizing distributions; choosing bins for your data; basic newsroom math; correlation and its pitfalls; exploring differences between groups; scatter plots and box plots.

-  - **Assignment:** make scatter plots and box plots using [ggplot2 web app](http://rweb.stat.ucla.edu/ggplot2/); subscribe to data viz blogs etc to follow latest developments in visualization.
+  - **Assignment:** make plots using [ggplot2 web app](http://rweb.stat.ucla.edu/ggplot2/); subscribe to data viz blogs etc to follow latest developments in visualization.

 - ####**Sept.
 3:** 	[**Data visualization: basic principles**](week2.html)
 Encoding data using visual cues; choosing chart types to show comparisons, composition (parts of the whole) and connections; using color effectively; using chart furniture, minimizing chart junk and highlighting the story; avoiding pitfalls; good practice, including for interactive graphics.